anthonymashford/ANF/PoC/anf-poc-planner.md

 ### Documentation and Reporting:
 - Document the PoC setup, configuration, test results, and observations.
 Define the structure for your final PoC report, including sections for objectives, methodology, results, and conclusions.

-<p id="PoCWorkflow"></p>

-## Proof of Concept Workflow
-Below is a recommended workflow to follow to for Azure NetApp Files PoC.

-**Note:** The following workflow is a guide only and may not be suitable for all PoC scenarios.

-### Creation of the PoC Environment:
-- It's important to review the Azure NetApp Files documentation and best practices to ensure a smooth implementation of the PoC and to address any additional prerequisites specific to your use case.

-- Create an Azure subscription or use an existing one.

-- Allocate permissions using Role Based Access Control (RBAC) to users required to interact with the service.

-- Define the region or regions where the PoC needs to run.
-Regional availability can be found here: <a href='https://azure.microsoft.com/en-gb/explore/global-infrastructure/products-by-region/?products=netapp&rar=true&regions=all' target='_blank'> ANF Regional Availability</a>
-- Register the ANF resource provider within the chosen subscription(s).
-Details here <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register' target='_blank'> Register ANF Resource Provider</a>
-- Configure Azure networking.
-Utilise existing or create a Virtual Network (VNet) and delegated subnet.
-Link here <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-delegate-subnet' target='_blank'> Configure Azure networking for Azure NetApp Files</a>
-- Provision an Azure NetApp Files account in your chosen region(s).
-Link here <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-create-netapp-account' target='_blank'> Create an Azure NetApp Files account</a>
-- Configure Active Directory connection (optional, but required for SMB volumes).
-Link here <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/create-active-directory-connections' target='_blank'> Create Active Directory connections</a>
-- Create capacity pool(s) as required.
-Link here <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-set-up-capacity-pool' target='_blank'> Create capacity pools</a>
-- Deploy Azure NetApp Files volume(s) based on your requirements.
-Assoicated links below:
-    - <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-create-volumes' target='_blank'> Create NFS volume</a>
-    - <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-create-volumes-smb' target='_blank'> Create SMB volume</a>
-    - <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol' target='_blank'> Create dual protocol volume</a>

 <p id="Test"></p>

 ## Test Data Preparation: